ixmanuel/creation-pods/README.md

 It manages the creation of collaborators without hard-coding references in methods.

 ### Keywords
-inversion control, dependency injection, factory method, builder
+inversion control, dependency injection, builder

 ### Goal
 Testable, reusable and maintainable code by avoiding hard-coded references in methods.